TShea124/The_Walking_Fed/README.md

 ## Spec:

-1. A User Can Visit The Site, They Can See A List Of Dishes That Are Served At The Diner, As Well As An Image Associated With That Dish And The Price.
+1. A User Can Visit The Site; They Can See A List Of Dishes That Are Served At The Diner, As Well As An Image Associated With That Dish And The Price.
 2. A User Can Add New Dishes When New Supplies Come In.
 3. A User Can Remove Dishes That Aren't Popular At The Diner.
 4. A User Can Update The Price, Image, And Name Of The Dish Using The Site.